 - Remember to write your changed dream like it is happening right now. - Use your senses (smell, touch, taste, feel, hear), and use as many details as possible.

 SUDS Rating: How tense/upset do you feel before writing out the rescripted dream (0-100)?
-You can use this space below to write out your new dream:

 Nice work!

-SUDS Rating: How tense/upset do you feel after writing out the rescription (0-100)?
+SUDS Rating: How tense/upset do you feel after writing out the

+rescription (0-100)?